nagendramishr/mini-rag-quickstart/README.md

 In general, LLM's are costly to train and customize because training requires very large GPU clusters running for extended periods of time.
 You can follow this in-dept discussion here:  [Efficient LLM Training](https://arxiv.org/pdf/2104.04473.pdf).
 The problem is made more complicated if the data is constantly changing.

-To overcome the training problem customers can implement the RAG model and overcome many of the problems:
+In addition to solving the training problem customers who implement the RAG model have several other benefits:

 > - **Access to External Knowledge:** RAG provides LLMs access to external knowledge through documents, resulting in contextually accurate and factual responses.
 > - **Cost-Effective:** RAG is more cost-effective than fine-tuning, as it doesn’t require the labeled data and computational resources that come with model training.